 B. WAW Replacement

-To replace a warrant that was not processed through the SABHRS AP module (WAW), agencies must work with the payee to complete form 211 – WAW Reissue.
+To replace a warrant that was not processed through the SABHRS AP module (WAW), agencies must work with the payee to complete Form 211 – WAW Reissue.
 If the original warrant cannot be provided, the payee must sign the form in front of a notary public.
 The agency must include the appropriate account and fund information on the form and complete the WAW Reissue 211 form in ServiceNow.
 Upon receiving the completed form in ServiceNow, SAB initiates the replacement process that involves the cancelation of the original warrant and the completion of a new voucher.
 The payment is processed as a non-mailer and the warrant is delivered to the issuing agency.
 The agency is responsible for ensuring the payee receives the replacement warrant.

 C. Decedent Warrants/Reissues